CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Can only make one robot at a time

-Preschoolers will have a blast building (and rebuilding) robots with this Learning Resources kit.
+Foster your toddler’s engineering and creativity skills with this Learning Resources kit that allows them to build (and rebuild) whatever robot they can think up!
+This kit is a great way to let little minds start figuring out how things work while working on fine motor skills.
 It features 18 pieces that can be assembled in a variety of ways to create moveable robot friends.
-The pieces are small enough for little hands to easily hold and maneuver without presenting a choking hazard.
+The pieces are small enough for tiny hands to easily hold and maneuver without presenting a choking hazard.
 They also work with other 1-2-3 Build It! sets, so you can mix and match pieces to make even more creations.

 Buy Now